 Understand the Importance of Preventive Maintenance

-When you were renting your home, your landlord probably took care of HVAC maintenance tasks like replacing the air filter.
-They may or may not have paid the bill for comprehensive heating and cooling inspections.
+When you rented, the landlord most likely handled any HVAC maintenance tasks such as replacing the air filter.
+They may or may not have paid the bill for detailed heating and cooling inspections.

-Now that you’re taking care of things, you can offer preventive maintenance the attention it deserves.
+Now that you’re taking care of things, you can give preventive maintenance the attention it deserves.
 First, complete these do-it-yourself HVAC maintenance tasks:

 - Swap out the air filter every 30 to 90 days.

-- Carefully hose down the outdoor unit and pare back vegetation to enhance airflow.
+- Lightly hose down the outdoor unit and pare back vegetation to enhance airflow.

 - Keep all air registers open to sustain proper system balance.

-Then, arrange annual maintenance for each HVAC unit.
-Only a qualified professional can complete in-depth tasks like cleaning the furnace burners, recharging the AC refrigerant and gauging air leaks in the ductwork.
-Anticipate the following advantages when you get a professional to inspect your system once a year:
+Then, schedule yearly maintenance for each HVAC unit.
+Only a trained professional can execute in-depth tasks like cleaning the furnace burners, recharging the AC refrigerant and identifying air leaks in the ductwork.
+Count on the following perks when you call a professional to inspect your system once a year:

 - Energy savings